benchristel/verse/docs/beginner/index.md

 things for you, so for now you don't have to worry too much about this.

-In Verse, functions that start with the word `try` are special.
-Whatever is `return`ed from them is automatically displayed on the screen, along with the name of the function.
-Most functions don't have this special ability.

 > ## Experiments
 >
-> 1. Delete the `try` from the function name.
-What
->    happens?
-> 2. Change the function name to `try it`.
-What
->    happens?
-> 3. Change the function name to just `try`.
-Does that
->    work?
-> 4. Change the function name back to `try it` and delete
->    the `return`.
-What result do you see?
-Put the `return`
->    back.
 > 5. The quotes around 'Hello, World!' tell the
 >    computer exactly where the text starts and ends.
 Try
 >    changing 'Hello, World!' to 'Doesn't work'.
 What do